quoid/userscripts/README.md

 **All userscripts need at least 1 `@match` or `@include` to run!**

-## Save Location
+## Scripts Directory

-In order to change the save location, you must either launch `Userscripts.app` as you would any other application, or open the settings modal within the browser extension and click the "settings" icon within the "Save location" row.

-Once the host app is open, you will see a button called "Change save location".
-Click this and select the directory where you'd like to save to/load from.
+On macOS this is the directory where the app/extension will read from and write to (if working with the included code editor).
+For both iOS and macOS this directory is changed by opening the **containing app** and clicking the respective "change location" button (verbiage may vary).

-**Save Location Notes**
+**Script Directory Notes**

-- Close all instances of the extension UI (browser app) before you change the save location.
-The extension will attempt to do this automatically, but it could fail (if it does, please bug report)
+- Close all instances of the extension UI (browser app and/or popup) before changing the scripts directory
-- Currently, when changing the save location, the app does not copy over userscripts from the previous save/load directory
-- After a new save location is selected, if you rename or move that selected folder, the extension will continue to load/save to that location - the only way to remove the “link” is by trashing the folder or selecting a new save location
+- **On macOS**, after a directory outside of the default is selected, if you rename or move that selected directory, the extension will continue to read/write to that directory - the only way to remove the “link” is by trashing the folder or selecting a new save location

 ## FAQs